univention/guardian/docs/guardian-manual/management-ui.rst

 Edit a capability of a role
 ---------------------------

+This section describes how to edit a capability of a role in the *Management UI*.

-To edit a capability of a role, follow the steps in :ref:`listing-capabilities-of-a-role` to list them and then click on the name of the capability you want to edit.
+To edit a capability of a role, you must first list it.
+To list a capability, follow the steps in :ref:`listing-capabilities-of-a-role`.
+To edit a capability,
+click the name of the capability you want to edit in the search results list.

 .. figure:: /images/management-ui/click_on_capability.png
    :width: 100%